All Episodes

 President Obama will be the first president of color, technically, racially, ethnically speaking.

-But remember when people called Bill Clinton America's first black president.
+But remember, when people called Bill Clinton America's first black president, of course, they didn't mean it in a literal sense.

-I mean, obviously LBJ was the guy who came along after the Kennedy years, moving forward with civil rights legislation and such.
+I mean, obviously, LBJ was the guy who came along after the Kennedy years, moving forward with civil rights legislation and such.

-You know, but after that, you know, you have Nixon.
+But after that, you have Nixon.

-So along comes eight years of Bill Clinton, uh eight years it is the first time in American history that that black America, or the the eighty-eight to ninety percent of it that votes Democrat, uh had a president that they absolutely unabashedly loved.
+Eight years, it is the first time in American history that black America, or the 88 to 90% of it that votes Democrat, had a president that they absolutely unabashedly loved.

-Kind of quotation marks, air quotes, wink wink, nudge nudge.
+Kind of quotation marks, air quotes, wink, wink, nudge, nudge.

 I want to share a little bit of Andrew Sullivan's writing.

-Uh I it's I I suppose anything that I write or anything anybody writes, if any anything anyone says in the world of punditry, in the world of columnizing in the world of writing.
+I suppose anything that I write or anything anybody writes, anything anyone says in the world of punditry, in the world of columnizing, in the world of writing, Andrew Sullivan's thing, Andrew Sullivan, not to shock you, is actually gay.

 I know that's not apples and apples about gay marriage or anything else, but I'm just talking about the concept of self-interest.